-Elevator maintenance is essential to keeping a lift running smooth and in optimal condition.
+Elevator maintenance is essential to keeping a lift running smoothly and in optimal condition.
 As an extremally important part of owning an elevator, maintenance should be done at a minimum of once a year or more depending on the amount of usage.

-Maintenance for your elevator will:
+Maintenance and service for your elevator will:

 - Keep your lift running at peak performance

 - Save money before costly repairs are needed